Types Of Mortgage Refinance: Which Option Is Right For You?

 9. Short Refinance

 With this type of refinance, your lender replaces your existing mortgage with a loan with a reduced balance so that monthly payments on the loan are lowered to a level you can more realistically afford.
-You, as the homeowner, are able to keep your property, and your lender loses less money than if the home had been foreclosed upon or lost to a short sale.
-Lenders have to approve this.
+You, as the homeowner, are able to keep your property, and your lender loses less money than if the home had been foreclosed or gone through a short sale.

 How Much Does It Cost To Refinance?